Romford: Economic development

 The town developed in the Middle Ages on the main road to London and the regionally significant Romford Market was established in 1247.
-The original site of the town was to the south, in an area still known as Oldchurch.
+The original site of the town was to the south, in an area known as Oldchurch.
 It was moved northwards to the present site in the later medieval period to avoid the frequent flooding of the River Rom.
-The first building on the new site was the 1410 Chapel of St Edward (since replaced by the 1850 Parish Church of St Edward the Confessor.
+The first permanent church on the site of the current Church of St Edward the Confessor was built after permission was granted by Henry IV in 1406.
 The early history of Romford and the immediate area is agricultural and it is recorded as being the location of a number of mills used to grind corn.
 The area was a focus of the leather industry from the 15th to the early 19th centuries and there is record of a wide range of industries such as cloth making, weaving, charcoal burning, metal working and brewing.
 Communications played an important part in its development; the main road to London was maintained by the Middlesex and Essex Turnpike Trust from 1721 and Romford became a coaching town in the 18th century.

 Several failed attempts were made in the early 19th century to connect the town to the Thames via a Romford Canal.
 It was initially intended to terminate at a basin near to the Star Brewery, to transport agricultural products to London and, eventually, to serve growing industrial sites in Romford.
 A later proposal included an extension to Collier Row, whereby timber from Hainault Forest could be transported to the Thames for use in the Royal Dockyards.
 Only two miles of canal were constructed and the canal company were unable to reach the town.

 The development of the town was accelerated by the opening of the railway station in 1839 which stimulated the local economy and was key to the development of the Star Brewery.
 Initially Eastern Counties Railway services operated between Mile End and Romford, with extensions to Brentwood and to Shoreditch in 1840.
 A second station was opened on South Street in 1892 by the London, Tilbury and Southend Railway on the line to Upminster and Grays, giving Romford a rail connection to Tilbury Docks.
 The two stations were combined into one in 1934.
 Light industry slowly developed, reaching a peak in the 1970s with a number of factories on the edge of town, such as the Roneo Vickers office machinery company, Colvern manufacturers of wireless components, May's Sheet Metal Works and brush manufacturers Betterware.
 Suburban expansion increased the population and reinforced Romford's position as a significant regional town centre.
-The Liberty Shopping Centre was constructed in the 1960s, and has been modernised and supplemented with further shopping centres throughout the town, including The Mall, opened in 1990 (as 'Liberty 2'); and The Brewery, opened in 2000 on the site of the old Star Brewery.
+The Liberty Shopping Centre was constructed in the 1960s, and has been modernised and supplemented with further shopping centres throughout the town, including The Mercury Mall, opened in 1990; and The Brewery, opened in 2000 on the site of the old Star Brewery.